vlitzke/kitchenflies/DNAseq/4_dedup/README.md

-# Mark and Remove Duplicates
+# Step 4: Mark and Remove Duplicates

 Already used Picard in the last step, this time we are using the function `MarkDuplicates`[^1].
 This helps identify any duplicate reads from a BAM or SAM file that might have occurred during sample preparation: